LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/advanced-features.md

 As stated under Limitations the default behaviour of our connector is to process the first responses we find on the channel.
 In case `Multiple Activities` is not enabled or the waiting period is set to low, the connector might not retrieve every activity your bot is sending.

 In that case we also provide a way to define multiple bot responses in a single Direct Line activity.
-As with all channel specific content this is defined in the channelData property.
+As with all channel-specific content, this is defined in the channelData property.
 The array in the multiMessage property can contain the objects identified by the following types:

-- `text A plain message
+- `text` A plain message
 - `delay` A delay between messages. **Important**: This format is different from the one described further above for a single message.
 You can only define the delay.
 There is no flag for the typing indicator.</li>
 - `private-message` A private message as described in [Sending Private Text Messages](#sending-private-text-messages)
 - `structured-content` A structured content as described in [Rich Content (Structured Content)](#rich-content--structured--content)